 Awesomeness Meter: Rage of the Gods in I, Rage of the Titans in II, Rage of Sparta in III.

-Bad Ass: Over the course of four games Kratos has killed Ares, Athena (albeit unintentionally), Medusa, Charon, the Hydra, the Kraken, Perseus, Theseus, Icarus, all three Sisters of Fate, Euryale (The World's Most Family-Oriented Gorgon), Persephone, Poseidon, Hades, Helios, Hermes, Hephaestus, Hera, Gaia, Cronos, Daedalus, Herakles, Callisto, Scylla, Erinys, Thanatos, Ceryx, Argos, and of course, Zeus.
+Bad Ass: Over the course of four games Kratos has killed Ares, Athena (albeit unintentionally), Medusa, Charon, the Hydra, the Kraken, Perseus, Theseus, Icarus, all three Sisters of Fate, all three of the Furies, Euryale (The World's Most Family-Oriented Gorgon), Persephone, Poseidon, Hades, Helios, Hermes, Hephaestus, Hera, Gaia, Cronos, Daedalus, Herakles, Callisto, Scylla, Erinys, Thanatos, Ceryx, Argos, and of course, Zeus.
 He also destroyed the Colossus of Rhodes and sunk the city of Atlantis.
 He seems to be working his way through a textbook on Ancient Greece.
 This, of course, does not count the scads of random villains he has cut down, maimed (Typhon), or imprisoned (Atlas).
 Nor does it count the dozens of basically innocent people he's come across and killed... including one very unlucky ship's captain, who he kills off in a semi-comical manner not once but three separate times.

 Badass Beard: Kratos is the only man in the UNIVERSE who can pull of a goatee the way he does.